 As a result of these transactions, Serica has become a leading UK mid-tier E&P Company with significant plans for growth and development.

 The deal came into effect 1 January 2018 and completed at the end of November 2018.

 “Our acquisitions of interests in the Bruce, Keith and Rhum assets from BP, Total E&P, BHP and Marubeni have been transformational for Serica and place us in a strong position to unlock increased value from the assets and benefit from economy of scale.
 This is exactly in line with the Government's intention to maximise the economic recovery of assets in the North Sea, and we believe that these acquisitions benefit our shareholders, partners and employees.
-This moves us towards our objective of being a highly efficient, profitable mid-tier operator focused on the UK North Sea, where we believe there is plenty of potential for further growth.”
+This has led to us achieving our goal of becoming a highly efficient, profitable mid-tier operator focused on the UK North Sea, where we believe there is plenty of potential for further growth.”

 Chief Executive Officer